Houston Litigation Attorney For Intentional Breach Of Contract

 Remedies For Breach Of Contract

-Compensatory damages that you may win include expectation damages and consequential damages.
+Compensatory damages may include expectation damages and consequential damages.
 Expectation damages might cover what you intended to get out of the contract, based on market value or the contract itself.
-Consequential damages are designed to cover indirect damages by the breach of contract.
+Consequential damages are designed to cover indirect damages caused by the breach of contract.
 For example, if the violation of contract contributed indirectly to your loss of profits, those lost profits would be compensated.

 Contact Patterson PC Today